 Dutch oven cooks best when you surround it with charcoal, by putting 3 times more pieces on the top than beneath the oven.
 Naturally, keep the lid closed.
 Dutch oven requires a good seasoning with oil before you start cooking.
 If you wish to make the cleaning process easier after you’re done cooking, then wrap the oven’s outer surface with foil.

 Here is a video demonstration of Dutch oven in action:

 For this basic method, you just need a really big tin can.
 Fill it with the ingredients in layers, starting from meat at the bottom and placing seasonings and vegetables at the top.
 And then just cover with foil and cook.

 Stoves are pretty easy to use and don’t require much explanation.
+If you planned your camping trip correctly, then you probably packed a stove.
 The most popular stoves operate on white gas or propane.
 There is also the option of the cheap kerosene fuel and the light butane burner stoves that can be carried in a backpack.